+Based on the intrusion of individual squirrels onto the territories of other individuals, we generated intrusion networks (Figure 1e).
 Nodes represented individual squirrels and edges were directed and represented the frequency of territory intrusion events between a pair of individuals.
 To account for sampling differences among individuals, we generated a territoriality intrusion index for each dyad in each year and grid.
-The territoriality intrusion index is similar to the simple ratio index (Cairns & Schwager, 1987) and is calculated as $I{ij} / (I{ij} + N_i)$ , where $I{ij}$ represents the number of intrusions by individual i onto the territory of individual j and $N_i$ represents the total number of observations for the intruding individual.
+The territoriality intrusion index is similar to the simple ratio index (Cairns & Schwager, 1987) and is calculated as $I{ij}/(I{ij} + N_i)$, where I{ij} represents the number of intrusions by individual i onto the territory of individual j and N_i represents the total number of observations for the intruding individual.
 We calculated two social network metrics: out-strength and in-strength.
-Outstrength (hereafter out-intrusion-strength) is defined as the sum of all intrusions for an individual and higher values indicate that the individual more frequently intruded on the territories of others, while in-strength (hereafter, in-intrusion-strength), is defined as the sum of all intrusions onto an individual's territory and higher values indicate that the individual's territory was intruded upon more frequently (Figure 1f) (Webber & Vander Wal, 2019).
+Out-strength (hereafter out-intrusion-strength) is defined as the sum of all intrusions for an individual and higher values indicate that the individual more frequently intruded on the territories of others, while in-strength (hereafter, in-intrusion-strength), is defined as the sum of all intrusions onto an individual's territory and higher values indicate that the individual's territory was intruded upon more frequently (Figure 1f) (Webber & Vander Wal, 2019).
 We calculated out- and in-intrusion-strength for each individual squirrel in each year.

-2.4 | Statistical analysis
+Statistical analysis

-During exploratory analysis, we observed that one of the two study areas in 1 year (KL grid in 2006, hereafter KL-2006) was a clear outlier.
-After further examination, we determined median territories on KL-2006 were 13.04 ha, which was ~50× larger than an average year (median = 0.26 ha, SD $\pm$ 1.05 ha, but see results for variation in territory size between sexes and mast vs. non-mast years), suggesting the possibility that squirrels abandoned territorial defence for home ranges in KL-2006.
+During exploratory analysis, we observed that one of the two study areas in one year (KL grid in 2006, hereafter KL-2006) was a clear outlier.
+After further examination, we determined median territories on KL-2006 were 13.04 ha, which was \sim 50x larger than an average year (median = 0.26 ha, SD ± 1.05 ha, but see results for variation in territory size between sexes and mast vs. non-mast years), suggesting the possibility that squirrels abandoned territorial defense for home ranges in KL-2006.
 We therefore considered KL-2006 an outlier and removed these data from for all subsequent analyses but further discuss this unique observation later.

-We used behavioural reaction norms to model the potential for density-dependent changes in territory size, out-intrusionstrength (frequency of intrusions by a focal individual) and inintrusion-strength (frequency of intrusions onto the territory of a focal individual).
-We employed three bivariate Bayesian mixed models in the MCMCGLMM R package (Hadfield, 2010) to quantify covariance between out-intrusion-strength, in-intrusion-strength and territory size as well as plasticity of these traits as a function of population density where the random intercept term reflects among-individual variation and the random slope term reflects phenotypic plasticity (Dingemanse et al., 2010).
-Our models were fitted with out-intrusion-strength and territory size as co-response variables; out-intrusion-strength and in-intrusion-strength as coresponse variables: and in-intrusion-strength and territory size as co-response variables.
-We used three separate bivariate models instead of a single trivariate models because of convergence issues with the trivariate model.
-All models included grid (KL or SU), age, sex, spring density, mast year (yes or no) and mean-centred and scaled year as fixed effect covariates.
+We used BRNs to model the potential for density-dependent changes in territory size, out-intrusion-strength (frequency of intrusions by a focal individual), and in-intrusion-strength (frequency of intrusions onto the territory of a focal individual).
+We employed three bi-variate Bayesian mixed models in the MCMCglmm R package (Hadfield, 2010) to quantify covariance between out-intrusion-strength, in-intrusion-strength, and territory size as well as plasticity of these traits as a function of population density where the random intercept term reflects amongindividual variation and the random slope term reflects phenotypic plasticity (Dingemanse et al., 2010).
+Our models were fitted with out-intrusion-strength and territory size as co-response variables, out-intrusion-strength and in-intrusion-strength as co-response variables, and inintrusion-strength and territory size as co-response variables.
+We used three separate bivariate models instead of a single tri-variate models because of convergence issues with the tri-variate model.
+All models included grid (KL or SU), age, sex, spring density, mast year (yes or no), and mean-centered and scaled year as fixed effect covariates.
 All three territorial phenotypes were mean-centred and scaled to improve model fit.
-To account for the possibility that individuals may vary in their slopes (i.e. an Individual × Environment interaction), we included squirrel ID as a random effect where slopes varied among individuals in the effect that spring density had on each trait.
-To assess withinindividual consistency of territorial phenotypes, we also estimated repeatability (see Appendix S4).
+To account for the possibility that individuals may vary in their slopes (i.e., an Individual x Environment interaction), we included squirrel ID as a random effect where slopes varied among individuals in the effect that spring density had on each trait.
+To assess within-individual consistency of territorial phenotypes, we also estimated repeatability (see Appendix 4).